Payhayal/Restaurant-website/README.md

 # Restaurant-Web Site

-This is a full responsive Restaurant Web Site with HTML and CSS.
+This is a full responsive Restaurant Web Site with HTML,CSS and JS.

 ### SCREEN GIF